IORoot/HouseQuests_wiki/docs/Features/local_area.md

 The major supermarket chains in the area.
 The icons are colour-coded by the supermarket brand.
 Clicking on the icon will show some or all of the following information:

 - Name of supermarket
-- Brand name of supermarket
+- Brand name of the supermarket
 - Opening hours
 - Website
 - Address

-## Convienience Stores
+## Convenience Stores

 `Right Drawer > Local Area > Convenience Stores`